Hammarberg/c2/README.md

 ## Templates overview
 ## Project files
 ## Your first simple project tutorial
+c2 comes with a set of predefined templates for creating new projects.

 `c2 --list-templates`

 Create an empty folder for your project and step into it.